John Pelphrey

-John Leslie Pelphrey (born July 18, 1968) is an American college basketball coach, currently the head coach of the Tennessee Tech Golden Eagles.
+John Leslie Pelphrey (born July 18, 1968) is an American college basketball coach, most recently the head coach of the Tennessee Tech Golden Eagles.
 After being named Kentucky Mr. Basketball in 1987, he became a star college player at the University of Kentucky.

 After his playing career ended, Pelphrey became as an assistant coach under Eddie Sutton at Oklahoma State University.
 He was then hired to serve under Billy Donovan at Marshall University and followed him to Florida.
 Pelphrey took his first head coaching job in 2002, when he was hired by the University of South Alabama, and in 2007 he was chosen to take the head coaching position at the University of Arkansas.
 After leaving Arkansas, he returned to Florida.

 Playing career

 Early years

 John Pelphrey was born in Paintsville, Kentucky.
 He attended Paintsville High School, where he was coached by Bill Mike Runyon.
 He would lead the Tigers to the Sweet Sixteen in the state tournament, and make the Sweet Sixteen Fab 50.
 During his senior year as a Tiger (1987), the team's final record was 32–5.
 The team won Paintsville Invitational Championship, the Hillbrook Classic, the 57th District Championship, the 15th Region Championship, and made the KHSAA "Sweet Sixteen" Final Four where they lost to eventual state runner-up Louisville Ballard led by future NBA player Allan Houston.
 A two-sport athlete, Pelphrey also had a passion for baseball; he played during his high school years as a shortstop and a pitcher.